 Neutral Nursery Furniture

 We started designing the nursery with the big pieces, like the furniture and rocker.
-We found this really pretty soft white furniture set, that we instantly fell in love with.
+We found this really pretty soft white crib and dresser, that we instantly fell in love with.
 We liked how well it blended with the rest of the furniture in our home, especially that leather rocker that really could be moved into any room in our house and it would fit in perfectly.
 Plus, and most importantly, it’s super comfy for those late night feedings.
 We can’t wait for story time with this little guy.
 Rob and I had so much fun picking out all these books for him while I was pregnant.
 Thinking about the lessons behind some of these books, and the stories that may cultivate his love for adventure is so exciting.

 NURSERY DRAWER ORGANIZATION

 The crib and dresser/changing table are simple and classic enough, that we thought each piece could grow with Oliver as he grows: the crib converting to a toddler bed and the changing table serving as a regular dresser down the line.
 But let’s not rush time and think that far into the future just yet. 😉 The leather drawer pulls were another fun detail we were excited about.
 We kept the top drawers for diapers, wipes, etc, then organized his clothes in the drawers below.

 We decorated the area above his crib last.
 Nothing felt right until we came across these name signs by a local Arizona maker, The Polymath Mom.
 She made this beautiful sign with Oliver’s name and hand delivered it to our home for us.
 It’s one of our favorite pieces in the room, along with the sweet rainbow embroidery that came all the way from Australia.